waldoj/car-charger/README.md

 1. Remove the wall panel below the subpanel and pull back the insulation.
 1. Run the Romex down the wall, attaching it to the side of a stud with staples, being sure to secure it within 30 cm of the subpanel.
 1. Locate a stud to mount the charger to, at [an appropriate distance from the subpanel](https://github.com/waldoj/car-charger/issues/1).
-1. As necessary, use an auger bit to drill through any intervening studs to reach the identifed stud.
+1. As necessary, use an auger bit to drill through any intervening studs to reach the identifed stud, drilling 4 cm back from the front.
+(If this depth is not possible, affix a nail plate to the front of the stud.)
 1. [Affix Romex to studs/wall](https://github.com/waldoj/car-charger/issues/1).
 1. Measure to the code-prescribed height above the ground for the cable exit.
 1. [Drill a hole through the wall](https://github.com/waldoj/car-charger/issues/7), at the diameter of the Romex, immediately adjacent to the stud.